What should I do when I leave the courthouse?

 - If the court has not given you an extra copy for your local law enforcement agency, take one of your extra copies and deliver it to them.
 One week after court, call your local law enforcement offices to make sure they have received copies of the order.

 - Take steps to safety plan, including changing your locks (if permitted by law) and your phone number.

 Ongoing safety planning is important after receiving the order.
 People can do a number of things to increase their safety during violent incidents, when preparing to leave an abusive relationship, and when they are at home, work, and school.
 Many abusers obey protective orders, but some do not.
 It is important to build on the things you have already been doing to keep yourself safe.
-Click on Safety Tips for suggestions.
+Click on Safety Planning for suggestions.
 Advocates at local resource centers can assist you in designing a safety plan and can provide other forms of support; see KY Advocates and Shelters.